-We were in compliance with the financial covenants under the Credit Agreement as of June 30, 2015 (the interest expense coverage ratio was 7.93 to 1.00 and the leverage ratio was 3.82 to 1.00) and had no outstanding borrowings under the unfunded revolving credit facility.
-Considering our current liquidity position, short-term financial forecasts and ability to prepay the term loans, if necessary, we expect to continue to be in compliance with our financial covenants at the end of our first quarter of fiscal year ending June 30, 2016.
+We were in compliance with the financial covenants under the Credit Agreement as ofJune 30, 2017 (the interest expense coverage ratio was 11.58 to 1.00 and the leverage ratio was 2.08 to 1.00) and had no outstanding borrowings under the unfunded revolving credit facility.
+Considering our current liquidity position, short-term financial forecasts and ability to prepay the term loans, if necessary, we expect to continue to be in compliance with our financial covenants at the end of our first quarter of fiscal year ending June 30, 2018.

-Debt Redemption.
+Debt Redemption:

-In December 2014, we redeemed the \$750 million aggregate principal amount of 2018 Senior Notes.
-The redemption resulted in a pre-tax net loss on extinguishment of debt of \$131.7 million for the three months ended December 31, 2014, which includes \$1.2 million of gain upon the termination of the non-designated forward contract described below.
+In December 2014, we redeemed the \$750.0 million aggregate principal amount of 2018 Senior Notes.
+The redemption resulted in a pre-tax net loss on extinguishment of debt of \$131.7 million for the three months ended December 31, 2014, after an offset of a \$1.2 million of gain upon the termination of the non-designated forward contract described below.

-In addition, in November 2014, we entered into a non-designated forward contract to lock the treasury rate to be used for determining the redemption amount in connection with our redemption of the then outstanding 2018 Senior Notes that occurred during the three months ended December 31, 2014.
-The notional amount of the non-designated forward contract was \$750 million.
-For additional details, refer to Note 16, "Derivative Instruments and Hedging Activities."
+In addition, in November 2014, we entered into a non-designated forward contract to lock the treasury rate to be used for determining the redemption amount as part of our plan to redeem the existing 2018 Senior Notes.
+The notional amount of the non-designated forward contract was \$750.0 million.
+For additional details, refer to Note 16, "Derivative Instruments and Hedging Activities" to the consolidated financial statements.